-Yes, contacting an experienced product liability attorney who can review your case and determine whether you may be eligible to participate in the class-action lawsuit or join an MDL case is important.
+- Review your case and determine whether you may be eligible to participate in the class-action lawsuit or join an MDL case is essential.

-An experienced lawyer can provide invaluable assistance in navigating the legal system, collecting evidence, and handling settlement negotiations to resolve your civil lawsuit.
+- Provide invaluable assistance in navigating the legal system, collecting evidence, and handling settlement negotiations to resolve your civil or Tylenol autism class action lawsuit.

-Our personal injury attorneys have extensive experience in product liability law and are dedicated to helping families recover the compensation they deserve following an injury caused by a defective product or medication.
+Our personal injury attorneys have extensive experience in product liability law.
+They are dedicated to helping families recover the compensation they deserve following an injury caused by a defective product or medication.

 Is there a lawsuit against Tylenol for autism and ADHD?

-Yes, there is a lawsuit against Tylenol for autism and ADHD stemming from recent scientific studies that the have found a correlation between taking the analgesic drug, acetaminophen during pregnancy and the development of autism spectrum disorder (ASD) or Attention Deficit Hyperactivity Disorder (ADHD).
+There is a lawsuit against Tylenol for autism and ADHD stemming from recent scientific studies that have found a correlation between taking the analgesic drug acetaminophen during pregnancy and the development of ASD or ADHD.

-As a result, many parents are filing Tylenol lawsuits against Johnson & Johnson – the maker of Tylenol – seeking compensation for any damage suffered by their children due to prenatal exposure to acetaminophen.
+As a result, many parents are filing Tylenol lawsuits against Johnson & Johnson – the maker of Tylenol – seeking compensation for any damage their children suffered from antenatal exposure to acetaminophen.

 These claims allege that Johnson & Johnson failed to adequately warn consumers about the risks of taking Tylenol during pregnancy, which could have prevented cases of ASD and ADHD in some children.

 How much can you get from a Tylenol autism lawsuit?

 The potential amount of compensation you may recover from a Tylenol autism lawsuit will depend on the specific facts and circumstances of your case.